DarkNavySecurity/darknavysecurity.github.io/content/en/blog/a_first_glimpse_of_the_starlink_user_ternimal/index.md

 ## Hardware Analysis

 A complete Starlink user terminal consists of two parts: a router and an antenna.
 This article focuses on the antenna component (User Terminal Antenna, hereafter referred to as "UTA").
-We purchased a Starlink Standard Actuated (also known as Rev3 or GenV2) user terminal in Singapore and disassembled its antenna portion.
+DARKNAVY purchased a Starlink Standard Actuated (also known as Rev3 or GenV2) user terminal in Singapore and disassembled its antenna portion.

  ![Starlink UTA Rev3 PCB (full view)](attachments/7beb1f43-a758-4a5c-ad1e-73fc65157927.png)